 Let’s take a look at the various ways that the collar is able to collect its location data.

-- Around the home – Let’s face it, most dogs spend spend the majority of their time around the house.
-For this reason, the Fi team smartly designed the base station to connect to the collar using bluetooth and use WiFi to determine the dog’s location.
+- Around the home – Let’s face it, most dogs spend the majority of their time around the house.
+For this reason, the Fi team smartly designed the base station to connect to the collar using Bluetooth and use WiFi to determine the dog’s location.
 It’s with this WiFi-only usage that they estimate that the collar will last up to 3 months on a single charge.

 - Owner guided outings – Whether it be walks, hikes, or trips to the dog park, it’s expected that you’ll be accompanying your dog on most of these outings.
-For this reason, the collar is also able to connect to your mobile phone using bluetooth.
+For this reason, the collar is also able to connect to your mobile phone using Bluetooth.
 It then leverages your mobile phone’s connection to pull location data rather relying solely on the collar.
 In this mixed mode, they estimate that the collar will last up to two months on a single charge.
 In my testing, I found it to actually exceed this estimate 🙂

-- Non-accompanied outings – Think of this as any outing in which your dog is away from home but not with you e.g. daycare, or on trips when you may be with them but not have you mobile phone.
+- Non-accompanied outings – Think of this as an outing in which your dog is away from home but not with you e.g. daycare, or on trips when you may be with them but not have your mobile phone.
 Since there’s nothing for the collar to connect to, it relies solely on GPS.
 Depending on your dog’s activity, it will generate a new GPS location every 2-5 minutes leading to a battery life of up to three weeks.

 As you can see, the Fi team took many intelligent approaches to maximize battery life will still providing the necessary data.
-From bluetooth pairing to using accelerometers to modulate GPS ping frequency they’ve built a very “smart” collar.
+From Bluetooth pairing to using accelerometers to modulate GPS ping frequency they’ve built a very “smart” collar.